ivangfr/knative-minikube-environment/springboot-producer-consumer-native/README.md

    61df6cf1-9fd8-4c6a-9539-32b25f557e45
    ```
-   In this example, the response was returned in `1976 ms`
+   In this example, the response was returned in `1976 ms`.

-1. In the first terminal, watch `springboot-kafka-producer-native` and `springboot-kafka-consumer-native` Pods changing from `ContainerCreating`, `Running` to `Terminating`
+3. In the first terminal, watch `springboot-kafka-producer-native` and `springboot-kafka-consumer-native` Pods changing from `ContainerCreating`, `Running` to `Terminating`:
    ```
    NAME         READY   STATUS    RESTARTS   AGE springboot-kafka-producer-native-00001-deployment-5d86f765q6hxb   0/2     Pending   0          0s